mapproxy/mapproxy/doc/auth.rst

 Authorization is a bit more complex, because your middleware would need to interpret the request to get information required for the authorization (e.g. layer names for WMS GetMap requests).
 Limiting the GetCapabilities response to certain layers would even require the middleware to manipulate the XML document.
 So it's obvious that some parts of the authorization should be handled by MapProxy.

 MapProxy can call the middleware back for authorization as soon as it knows what to ask for (e.g. the layer names of a WMS GetMap request).
-You have to pass that function into the environment so that MapProxy knows what to call.
+You have to pass a callback function to the environment so that MapProxy knows what to call.

 Here is a more elaborate example that denies requests to all layers that start with a specific prefix.
 These layers are also hidden from capability documents.